 Community Assistants (CAs) are graduate students responsible for programming, community development, and crisis intervention for specific areas within the residence halls.
 The CAs are also responsible for several administrative functions including room inventories, check-in/check-out procedures, policy enforcement, documenting and keeping accurate records, following up on maintenance concerns and making appropriate referrals to other offices on campus.
 Students who are interested in these positions should contact the office in mid-December.
 The selection process takes place in early spring for staff appointments that begin in the summer.

-The Associate Director/Assistant Director/Managers are full-time professional staff members who work to manage, direct and provide leadership for the overall residential community.
+The Executive Director, Associate Director, Assistant Director and Resident Directors are full-time professional staff members who work to manage, direct and provide leadership for the overall residential community.
 This includes the areas of assignments and billing, community development, custodial management, guest and conference housing, Card Services, and Residential Mailroom operations.
 These individuals plan and implement staff hiring and training, oversee the conduct process, monitor and guide hall activities, oversee safety and security issues in the building, serve as resources for programming, and help ensure residents’ needs are being met.

 All rooms, except our ADA room, are furnished with central heat and A/C, microwave, refrigerator, TV with premium cable, DVD player, and one double (full-size) bed.
 Our ADA room has all of the same amenities as our standard rooms; however, it has a twin size bed and a handicap-accessible bathroom.
 All of our rooms feature private baths and are non-smoking.
 A daily towel exchange (during business days) is available.